SriShvng/calm-campus/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+ -->

+# Calm Campus

+Calm Campus is an educational platform designed to provide a seamless learning experience for students and easy content management for administrators.
+The platform focuses on mental wellness, offering video lectures on the topic, assessments, and feedback forms.

+## Users

+There are two types of users in Calm Campus:

+1. *Admin*: The admin controls and manages all the content on the platform.
+They have the ability to add, edit, and delete content as needed.
+Admins can also view the list of students enrolled in a course.

+2. *Students*: Students are the primary users of the platform.
+They can enroll in courses, watch mental wellness video lectures, take assessments, and provide feedback using feedback forms.
+Students can also track their progress in the courses they are enrolled in.

+## Features

+- *Content Management*: Admins can easily manage the educational content on the platform and view the list of enrolled students.

+- *Mental Wellness Videos*: Students can watch video lectures focused on mental wellness.

+- *Assessments and Feedback*: Students can take assessments and provide feedback using feedback forms.

+- *Course Progress Tracking*: Students can track their progress in the courses they are enrolled in.

+- *Course Enrollment*: Students can enroll in courses of their interest.

+## Getting Started

+Provide instructions on how to install and run your application here.

+## Contributing

+Provide instructions on how contributors can help improve your project.

+## License

+Include information about your project's license here.